 A Data container is an image file that backups can be stored in.
-It is selected on the backup Destination screen and configured in the Set up destination screen.
-You can configure the Data container’s size or allow it to use all available space on the destination.
+It is selected during the creation of a backup job as a Destination media option, and can be given a set size or allowed to use all available space on the backup destination.

 - The Data container’s size will increase as data is added until it reaches the set size or fills the backup destination, if Use all available space was selected.